chase-hastin/chase_hastin_cb/pages/about.md

 Each brochure features a neighborhood or historic district in Bloomington and includes: a short history of the neighborhood/historic district/community; a numbered list of notable structures/sites in the area with the relative address, year of construction, short bio of the site, photograph of the site; and map of the neighborhood/district with number icons indicating where each structure is located.

-I created this digital collection for the class ILS-Z 652 Digital Libraries at Indiana University for the Master of Library Science program in Fall 2025 with the aim to create a digital collection that contains supplementary architectural details for tour sites contained in the physical brochures.

 This project will complement the following existing resources and organizations related to local history; historic, domestic architecture; and historic preservation in Bloomington, Indiana and broader south-central Indiana:

 * City of Bloomington Interim Report, book, 2004